+Recommended fuel:

+PREMIUM UNLEADED GASOLINE ONLY

+Fuel tank capacity:

+Total amount:

-Recommended fuel: PREMIUM UNLEADED GASOLINE ONLY Fuel tank capacity: Total amount: 17 L Amount remaining when the fuel level warning light comes on: 3.3 L
+Amount remaining when the fuel level warning light comes on:

 Use only unleaded gasoline.
 The use of leaded gasoline will cause severe damage to internal engine parts, such as the valves and piston rings, as well as to the exhaust system.

-Your Yamaha engine has been designed to use regular unleaded gasoline with a research octane number of 95 or higher.
-If knocking (or pinging) occurs, use a gasoline of a different brand or premium unleaded fuel.
+Your Yamaha engine has been designed to use premium unleaded gasoline with a research octane number of 95 or higher.
+If knocking (or pinging) occurs, use a gasoline of a different brand fuel.
 Use of unleaded fuel will extend spark plug life and reduce maintenance costs.